kilasuelika/RndPcxtica/ReadMe.md

-# RndPcxtica: A Mathematica Package for Fitting Random Processes
+# RndPcxtica: A Mathematica Toolbox for Stochastic Analysis